Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: An Overview of the Proof-Theoretic Jungle

 When $m=0$, the empty conjunction is interpreted as $\top$, and when $n =0$, the empty disjunction is interpreted as $\bot$.

-A sequent calculus contains axioms, also called \emph{initial sequents}, and rules to derive sequents from sequents.
-The latter are divided into \emph{logical} rules that introduce complex formulae in either the antecedent or consequent of a sequent, and \emph{structural} rules which modify the structure of the antecedent/consequent, without changing the formulae themselves. \fig~\ref{fig:sequent-calculus-CL-log} contains the axiom $\id$ and the logical rules for the sequent calculus $\scalc$ for classical propositional logic.
+A sequent calculus contains axioms, also called \emph{initial sequents}, and rules that let one derive sequents from sequents.
+The latter are divided into \emph{logical} rules that introduce complex formulae in either the antecedent or consequent of a sequent, and \emph{structural} rules which modify the structure of the antecedent/consequent, without changing the formulae themselves. \fig~\ref{fig:sequent-calculus-CL-log} contains the axioms $\id$ and $\botl$, and the logical rules for the sequent calculus $\scalc$ for classical propositional logic.